Quantum Perceptron Revisited: Computational-Statistical Tradeoffs: Introduction

 This paper provides, to the best of our knowledge, the first perceptron learning algorithm that has lower complexity and better generalization ability than the well-known classical online perceptron.
-Specifically, we make the following contributions:\\[-0.5cm] \begin{itemize} \item we introduce a hybrid quantum-classical perceptron algorithm that performs a quantum search over the training set for randomly generated linear separators in order to find one that lies in the version space; \item we show a quadratic improvement over the classical perceptron in both the number of samples and the margin of the data; \item we derive a bound on the expected error of the hypothesis returned by our algorithm that compares favorably to the one obtained with the classical online perceptron; \item we use numerical experiments to illustrate the trade-off between computational complexity and statistical accuracy in quantum perceptron learning and discuss some of the key practical issues surrounding the implementation of quantum perceptron models into near-term quantum devices, whose practical implementation represents a serious challenge due to inherent noise. \end{itemize}
+Specifically, we make the following contributions: i) we introduce a hybrid quantum-classical perceptron algorithm (namely \QPercep) that performs a quantum search over the training set for randomly generated linear separators in order to find one that lies in the version space; ii) we show a quadratic improvement over the classical perceptron in both the number of samples and the margin of the data; iii) we derive a bound on the expected error of the hypothesis returned by our algorithm that compares favorably to the one obtained with the classical online perceptron; iv) we use numerical experiments to illustrate the trade-off between computational complexity and statistical accuracy in quantum perceptron learning and discuss some of the key practical issues surrounding the implementation of quantum perceptron models into near-term quantum devices, whose practical implementation represents a serious challenge due to inherent noise.
+Our theoretical results for Quantum Perceptron and other related works are summarized in Table~\ref{tbl:complexities}.